BillWiegert/Chess/README.md

 ### AI Improvement

-At the moment the AI only considers the current board position in it's decision making and it is only concerned with taking and saving pieces.
-In order to improve the AI it must be able to assign a value to board configurations and evaluate possible configurations of the board multiple turns ahead.
+To improve the speed at which the AI operates and, therefore, the depth of turns it can evaluate I plan to implement alpha-beta pruning.
+This will ignore branches of moves for which we already know there are better alternatives.

 ### Web Hosting